tuomasx/CharacterCreatorSheet/README.md

 - Added Gold, Armor, Weapon and Other to OutputSheet

 Version 1.4.6 - 29.4.2023
-- Fixed missing Calculation in CharacterSheet
+- Fixed missing Calculation in CharacterSheet'

+Version 1.4.7 - 30.4.2023
+- Updated OutputSheet Default values